eLearning

 Be A Training Partner, Not an Order Taker, But Mind Your Client Relationships

 The most important part of an instructional designer’s role is not developing training content.
-Aside from building relationships, it is to analyze content, devise the right strategy, and consult with business partners and subject matter experts (SMEs) to design the correct type of training with a meaningful goal.
+Aside from building relationships, it’s analyzing content, devising the right strategy, and consulting with business partners and subject matter experts (SMEs) to design the correct type of training with a meaningful goal.

 That means building quality content that helps adults perform.
 It requires consulting with others, not just accepting what’s being asked for and doing the work.
 Instructional designers are supposed to be well-trained professionals in how adults learn and the pitfalls that keep people from succeeding in the workplace.